Uggie the dog plants paw prints in Hollywood

 “Everybody thinks I am great trainer.
 I don’t think so.
 I think he is just a great dog,” trainer Omar von Muller said at the paw print ceremony, thanking Uggie’s fans and his thousands of followers on Twitter and Facebook.

 Filmed in black and white, “The Artist” won five Oscars, including best picture, in February.
+The Blu-ray version of the movie sees its release on Tuesday.
 Fans mounted a campaign to have Uggie nominated for an acting Academy Award in his own right, but the pooch was ineligible under rules that say acting awards can only go to humans.

 Uggie, who also performed in “Water for Elephants,” has made appearances around the world since “The Artist” was released last year.
 He won the 2011 Palm Dog award at the Cannes film festival in May and the Golden Collar Award in Los Angeles in February.